ncbi-nlp/MedCalc-Bench/README.md

 {
   "Row Number": (Row Index of the instance from MedCalc-Bench),
   "Calculator Name": (Calculator name),
-  "Note ID": (Note ID),
-  "Patient Note": (Patient Note),
-  "Question": (Question asking for a specific medical value to be computed), "LLM Answer": (Final Answer Value from LLM)),
+  "Note ID": (ID of the note taken directly from MedCalc-Bench), "Patient Note": (Paragraph which is the patient note taken directly from MedCalc-Bench), "Question": (Question asking for a specific medical value to be computed), "LLM Answer": (Final Answer Value from LLM)),
-  "LLM Explanation": (Step-by-Step explanation by LLM), "Ground Truth Answer": (Ground truth answer vakue), "Ground Truth Explanation": (Step-by-step ground truth explanation),
+  "LLM Explanation": (Step-by-Step explanation by LLM), "Ground Truth Answer": (Ground truth answer value), "Ground Truth Explanation": (Step-by-step ground truth explanation),
   "Result":  (Correct or Incorrect)
 }